ajaymangla20/rsi-screener-airflow/README.md

-# 📈 RSI Screener with Airflow
+# 📈 Automated RSI Screener with Python and Airflow

 This project builds a daily RSI-based stock screener in Python, automated using Airflow.
 It fetches stock data, calculates RSI and other metrics, renders a styled image table, and emails it out every weekday at 9:00 AM CST.
 The RSI screen is a technical analysis tool that identifies when an asset may be overbought or oversold based on its recent price movements.
 It's a momentum indicator that oscillates between 0 and 100, with values above 70 typically suggesting overbought conditions and values below 30 suggesting oversold conditions.